BRP Rajah Humabon: Armaments

 Although fairly well-armed, most of her weapon systems are manually operated and are of World War II origin.

-The three Mk.22 3"/50 caliber guns, the ship's primary weapons, have a range of up to 14600 yd and are also capable of being used as limited anti-aircraft weapon.
+The three Mk.22 3-inch/50-caliber guns, the ship's primary weapons, have a range of up to 14600 yd and are also capable of being used as limited anti-aircraft weapon.
 The guns were directed by a Mk.52 gun fire control system with a Mk.41 rangefinder, but this appears to be non-operational.

-She also carries a total of three twin Mk.1 Bofors L/60 40 mm anti-aircraft guns directed individually by Mk.51 gun fire control system, six Mk.4 20 mm Oerlikon cannons, and four M2 Browning 50 caliber machine guns.
+She also carries a total of three twin Mk.1 Bofors L/60 40 mm anti-aircraft guns directed individually by Mk.51 gun fire control system, six Mk.4 Oerlikon 20 mm cannon cannons, and four M2 Browning 50 caliber machine guns.

 All anti-submarine weapons were removed as of 1996.

 Machinery

 The ship is powered by two EMD 16-645E7 turbo-blown diesel engines with a combined power of around 6140 bhp driving two propellers.
 The main engines can propel the 1,620 ton (full load) ship at a maximum speed of around 18 kn.
 It has a range of 6000 nmi at a speed of 14 kn.
 It replaced the original four EMD 16-278A diesel engines during the ship's overhaul in 1996.